 Under the Companies Law, the board of directors of any public company must establish an audit committee.
 The audit committee must consist of at least three directors and must include all of the external directors.
+However, subject to certain exceptions, Israeli companies whose securities are traded on stock exchanges such as NASDAQ, and who do not have a shareholder holding 25% or more of the company's share capital, do not have to meet this requirement; provided, however, that the audit committee meets other Companies Law composition requirements, as well as independent directors appointment requirements of the jurisdiction where the company's securities are traded.
 Under the NASDAQ Stock Market rules, we are required to maintain an audit committee of at least three members, all of whom must be independent directors as defined therein.
 The NASDAQ Stock Market rules also require that at least one member of the audit committee be a financial expert.

 Under the Companies Law, the majority of members of the audit committee, as well as a majority of members present at audit committee meetings, must be unaffiliated directors (as defined below), and the audit committee chairman shall be an external director.
-In addition, the following are disqualified from serving as members of the audit committee: the chairman of the board, a controlling shareholder and his relatives, any director employed by the company or by its controlling shareholder or by an entity controlled by the controlling shareholder, a director who regularly provides services to the company or to its controlling shareholder or to an entity controlling shareholder, and any director who derives the majority of his or her income from the controlling shareholder.
+In addition, the following are disqualified from serving as members of the audit committee: the chairman of the board, a controlling shareholder and his relatives, any director employed by the company or by its controlling shareholder or by an entity controlled by the controlling shareholder, a director who regularly provides services to the company or to its controlling shareholder or to an entity controlled by the controlling shareholder, and any director who derives the majority of his or her income from the controlling shareholder.
 Any persons disqualified from serving as a member of the audit committee may not be present at the audit committee meetings, unless the chairman of the audit committee has determined that the presence of such person is required to present a matter to the meeting or if such person qualifies under an available exemption in the Companies Law.
+However, subject to certain exceptions, Israeli companies whose securities are traded on stock exchanges such as NASDAQ, and who do not have a shareholder holding 25% or more of the company's share capital, do not have to meet the above requirements; provided, however, that the audit committee meets other Companies Law composition requirements, as well as independent directors appointment requirements of the jurisdiction where the company's securities are traded .